Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Introduction

-From a theoretical perspective, much is still to determine about the benefits of synthetic data.
+From a theoretical perspective, many questions remain open regarding the benefits of synthetic data.
 Recent theoretical insights from \cite{huang2022data, nakada2024synthetic} have begun characterizing the effect of synthetic oversampling in certain regimes on estimator error bounds.
 Intuitively, synthetic oversampling should work well if it manages to enlarge the training set, reducing estimator variance whilst only incurring a slightly increased bias.
 Synthetic augmentation methods thus face a fundamental tension.
-On one hand, generated samples should closely follow the distribution of the original data to minimize bias—typically requiring using lower variability in the generation (or a ``low temperature") to ensure that the generated data remains faithful to the original.
+On one hand, generated samples should closely follow the distribution of the original data to minimize bias---typically requiring using lower variability in the generation (or a ``low temperature") to ensure that the generated data remains faithful to the original.
 On the other hand, synthetic samples need to be sufficiently diverse and decorrelated to be treated effectively as independent observations, a goal typically achieved by increasing generation variability (e.g., raising the temperature parameter) \cite{havrilla2024surveying}.